-Everyone runs for tums from time to time with some reflux after eating a large meal, but when you start to feel that uncomfortable, burning feeling a few times per week or with more concerning symptoms, there’s a more serious suspect: GERD.
+It's not unusual to occasionally experience reflux after eating a large meal.
+When you start to feel that uncomfortable, burning feeling a few times per week or with more concerning symptoms, there’s a more serious suspect: GERD.

 GERD occurs when your stomach’s contents back up into the esophagus, the muscular tube that carries food from your mouth to your stomach.
 When the lower esophageal sphincter – the muscular ring that separates the esophagus from your stomach – becomes weak and relaxes when it shouldn’t, symptoms of GERD may surface.